Transfer Learning for Contextual Multi-armed Bandits: Adaptivity

 \section{Adaptivity}

-The main drawback of Algorithm~\ref{alg:UCB-TL} is its dependence on the knowledge of the smoothness parameter $\beta$ and transfer parameters $\gamma,\kappa$, which is often unknown in practical applications.
-Therefore, it is natural to ask if one can develop a data-driven algorithm that achieves the minimax optimal rate of convergence while adapting to a large class of the parameter spaces $\Pi(K,\beta,\alpha,\gamma,\kappa)$.
-However, it has been widely recognized in the bandit literature that one cannot hope to develop a smoothness-adaptive algorithm that achieves the optimal rate simultaneously over different multi-armed bandit problems \citep{locatelli2018adaptivity,gur2022smoothness,cai2022stochastic}.
-Additional structural assumptions on the reward functions are needed to enable smoothness adaptivity.
+The primary drawback of Algorithm~\ref{alg:UCB-TL} is its reliance on prior knowledge of the smoothness parameter $\beta$ and transfer parameters $\gamma,\kappa$, which are often unknown in practical applications.
+Therefore, it is natural to ask if one can develop a data-driven algorithm that achieves the minimax optimal rate of convergence while adapting to a wide range of parameter spaces $\Pi(K,\beta,\alpha,\gamma,\kappa)$.
+However, it is widely acknowledged in the bandit literature that one cannot hope to develop a smoothness-adaptive algorithm that attains the minimax regret simultaneously over different classes of multi-armed bandits with varying smoothness \citep{locatelli2018adaptivity,gur2022smoothness,cai2022stochastic}.
+Additional structural assumptions on the reward functions are needed to achieve smoothness adaptivity.

-In view of the general impossibility of adaptation, we focus on a setting where the reward functions satisfy the self-similarity condition, which has been used for adaptive confidence intervals in nonparametric regression literature \citep{picard2000adaptive,gine2010confidence} and adaptive multi-armed bandits \citep{gur2022smoothness,cai2022stochastic}.
-In the remainder of this section, we first introduce the self-similarity condition in Section \ref{subsec:The-self-similarity-assumption}, and then present a data-driven algorithm with theoretical guarantees in Section \ref{subsec:Adaptive-Algorithm}.
-As a remark, we believe it is also possible to develop adaptive strategies for the bandits with shape-constrained reward functions (e.g.~concavity), and defer the discussion to Section~\ref{sec:Discussion}.
+Given the general impossibility of adaptation, we focus on a setting where the reward functions satisfy the self-similarity condition.
+This condition has been used for adaptive confidence intervals in the nonparametric regression literature \citep{picard2000adaptive,gine2010confidence} and the adaptive multi-armed bandit literature \citep{gur2022smoothness,cai2022stochastic}.
+In the remainder of this section, we first introduce the self-similarity condition in Section~\ref{subsec:The-self-similarity-assumption} and subsequently present a data-driven algorithm with theoretical guarantees in Section \ref{subsec:Adaptive-Algorithm}.
+As a side note, we believe it is also possible to develop adaptive strategies for the bandits with shape-constrained reward functions (e.g.~concavity), and we defer the discussion to Section~\ref{sec:Discussion}.